RikudouSage/SfosBeginnerGuideBackend/docs/en/index.md

 ---
 title: Beginner's guide
-links: [basic-usage]
+links:
+  - installing-apps
 ---

 # Beginner's guide

 Welcome and congrats on your new SailfishOS device!
-In this guide created by the community we'll walk you through something that might not be entirely clear when you're coming from a different OS, like Android or iOS.
+In this guide created by the community, we'll walk you through something that might not be entirely clear when you're coming from a different OS, like Android or iOS.